oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-the-best-practices-for-google-ads/rule.md

 ---

 Below are the best practices you should know:

-- ​​Ensure time zone and currency are set up correctly!
+- Ensure time zone and currency are set up correctly!
 - Define target location – choose a city, a region or a country according to your demographics
 - Set a budget for each campaign based on needs
 - Connect your account to Google Analytics.
 It’s important to check your customer activity (which is essential for remarketing actions!)